-A dormant volcano is said to be one that has not erupted in the last 10 000 years but may erupt again in the future.
+A dormant volcano is said to not have erupted in the last 10 000 years but may erupt again in the future.
 Some believe that a volcano is dormant, rather than extinct, if there is some record of its past activity.

 In comparison, dormant volcanoes have not erupted since the last ice age and are unlikely to erupt again in the future.
 However, it is very difficult to suggest a volcano will never erupt again in the future.
 One example of this is Four-Peaked Mountain in Alaska.
-This volcano was considered to be extinct until 2006, when it began exhibiting signs of activity, and is now classed as dormant.
+This volcano was considered extinct until 2006 when it began exhibiting signs of activity and is now classed as dormant.

 The image below shows the Kerid Crater, a dormant volcano in Iceland.